Sizang people: Economy

 The main occupation is slash-and-burn agriculture.
 Livestock such as cattle, gayals, goats, chickens and pigs are also raised.
 Ever since Christianity first arrived in the Siyin Valley, many have been ordained pastors.
 Other Sizang work in the public sector as civil servants, and many have also served as soldiers during World War 2, and also in the Burmese military.

 Language

-The Sizang language resembles the Tedim language and India's Vaiphei and Thadou languages.
+The Sizang language is mutually intelligible with the Tedim language and India's Vaiphei and Thadou languages.
 Sizang, which did not have a written script until British colonisation, is written in Latin script.